DEBT TALK

 Debt Talk CIC was founded in response to the profound trauma experienced by Bangladeshi communities in London during the COVID-19 pandemic.

-The crisis not only exposed long-standing inequalities, it deepened financial hardship, emotional distress, and generational wounds caused by poverty.
-In the face of this adversity, the community’s strength shone through acts of solidarity, storytelling, mutual care and collective problem-solving.
-These experiences were captured in the publication Covid Crisis: The Brit-Bangla Response, which laid the foundation for a trauma-informed approach to tackling poverty.
+The crisis not only exposed long-standing inequalities, but it also deepened financial hardship, emotional distress, and generational wounds caused by poverty.
+In the face of this adversity, the strength of the Bangladeshi community shone through acts of solidarity, storytelling, mutual care, and collective problem-solving.
+These experiences were documented in the publication Covid Crisis: The Brit-Bangla Response, which laid the groundwork for a trauma-informed approach to addressing poverty trauma support.

-• Developing community-led strategic research, campaigns and innovative support initiatives that restore agency, reduce stigma, and strengthen wellbeing.
+Developing community-led strategic research, campaigns, and innovative support initiatives that restore agency, reduce stigma, and strengthen wellbeing, particularly for ethnic minority groups.

-• Providing accessible, compassionate financial education and budgeting support that builds long-term resilience and reduces the fear, shame and overwhelm often linked to money stress.
+Providing accessible, compassionate financial education and community debt advice that builds long-term resilience and alleviates the fear, shame, and overwhelm often linked to money stress.

 Podcast

-The Debt Talk podcasts work in ways that larger organisations sometimes cannot:
+The Debt Talk podcasts operate in ways that larger organisations sometimes cannot, particularly in providing community debt advice to the Bangladeshi community and other ethnic minority groups:

-• We speak in a community-rooted voice that feels familiar and trustworthy
+We speak in a community-rooted voice that feels familiar and trustworthy, making our discussions on sensitive topics like debt, budgeting, and family pressure culturally relevant and accessible.

-• We listen first, act thoughtfully, and amplify community concerns responsibly
+We listen first, act thoughtfully, and amplify community concerns responsibly, particularly around issues like poverty trauma support.

 Listen on spotify